• Skip to primary navigation

 Add Prefix or Suffix in Excel

-Perhaps the easiest way to add Prefix or Suffix in Excel is to make use of the “&” Operator.
+Perhaps the easiest way to add Prefix or Suffix in Microsoft Excel is to make use of the “&” Operator.

 Add Prefix in Excel Using "&" Operator